Parralogic/archinstaller/READme.txt

 UPDATE!
 02/03/2024
-Fixed the UEFI/EFI installation.
+Fixed the UEFI/EFI installation. and Just a COOL-ASS Script!; that I had to modify, to what it is now.

 To install in "general" any linux distro all you need to do is format your hard drive with a single root partition, everything will be